 The Pacific Mesothelioma Center at the Pacific Heart, Lung, and Blood Institute, Los Angeles

 The Pacific Mesothelioma Center (PMC) was created as a division of the Pacific Heart, Lung, and Blood Institute (PHLBI) in 2012 to serve as a dedicated research and treatment facility for pleural mesothelioma.
-The PHLBI was first founded in 2002 as a non-profit research institution with the goals of developing new treatments, early diagnostic techniques, and preventative steps for diseases of the blood, heart, and lungs.
+The PHLBI was first founded in 2002 as a non-profit research institution with the goals of developing early diagnostic techniques, new treatments, and preventative steps for diseases of the blood, heart, and lungs.

 The PMC is focused on pleural mesothelioma and is dedicated to helping the growing number of people being diagnosed with this cancer.
 The Center partners with the University of California’s Los Angeles Comprehensive Mesothelioma Center and the West Los Angeles Veterans Affairs Medical Center.
 The science advisor for the PMC, Dr. Robert Cameron, is a noted mesothelioma expert and advocate for lung-sparing treatments.